 Do I need professional indemnity insurance for my office?

-This may depend on what kind of business you run.
-Professional indemnity insurance covers you if one of your clients loses money because you have been negligent in your advice, designs or professional services to them.
-If you handle client data, intellectual property or offer advice you should consider the value of getting this kind of cover.
+This depends on the kind of business you run.
+Professional indemnity insurance covers you if one of your clients loses money because you’ve been negligent in your advice, designs or professional services.
+If you handle client data, intellectual property or offer advice, this kind of cover is a worthwhile consideration.

-Some professional bodies insist that their members have this kind of insurance, as do some regulators for the businesses they regulate.
+Some professional bodies insist that their members have this type of insurance in place, as do some regulators for the businesses they regulate.

 See more on professional indemnity insurance.

 Do I need office insurance if I run my business from home?

 If you run your business from home, your home insurance may not be sufficient to cover equipment, such as computers, and any stock.
 And it won't offer cover should a customer or colleague have an accident while in your home.

 If you work from home it's important to tell your home insurance provider, to check your level of cover and make sure you don't invalidate your policy.